Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 One time, he asked Margaret about the truth of the "Thirteenth Story", but of course, he didn't get an answer; another time, he gave Margaret a unique prescription for insomnia and nightmares: "Arthur Conan?
 Doyle.
 The Detectives of Sherlock Holmes.
 Read ten pages twice a day until you're done."

 Two girls had read Jane Eyre time and time again, young Winter— She wasn't even that name then, and Margaret.
 I am used to finding comfort in stories, perhaps because of the coldness of life itself.
-After arriving, one of them made a living by telling stories, and the other remembered the bits and pieces that existed in the world in the pile of old papers.
+After arriving, one of them made a living by telling stories, and the other remembered the bits and pieces that existed in the world from the pile of old papers.

 After a long time and their own pains, they met in the old house in winter, all the past is unfolding in front of them, all they need is a sensitive and clear heart enough to sort out the middle.
-How many generations of grievances are right and wrong, let's put the missing thirteenth story back to the past it belongs to.
+How many generations of grievances are right and wrong?
+Let's put the missing thirteenth story back to the past it belongs to.

 Then, you can close the book and learn to remember, bury, and forgive.
-Let the story of the story be the story and the life of the life be the life.
+Let the story of the story be the story, and the life of the life be the life.
 After all, life is not as simple as opening, middle, and ending.

 15. Glass Town